About Elsa Fitzgerald

 Historic Fashion Archives

-The Elsa Fitzgerald Gabrielle Dress and Opera Shawl were exhibited alongside garments belonging to the Duke and Duchess of Windsor at the Lord Baltimore Hotel for the "Heirloom to Haute" gala, celebrating local art and history in the iconic Calvert Ballroom.
+The Elsa Fitzgerald Gabrielle dress and Opera Shawl were exhibited alongside garments belonging to the Duke and Duchess of Windsor at the Lord Baltimore Hotel for the "Heirloom to Haute" gala, celebrating local art and history in the iconic Calvert Ballroom.

 The Asian blouse that tells a tale of many cultures